vlours/mg_cluster_status/README.md

 Additional paramaters:
   -d: display additional details on different modules (conditions, logs, ...)
-  -h: display this help
+  -h: display this help and check for updated version

-version: 1.1.8
+Current Version:  1.2.0 - The script is up-to-date.
+Thanks

 Customizable variables before running the script (Optional): export OC=[omc|omg|oc]           #Change the must-gather tool (use 'oc' to run the script against live cluster)   (Default: omc)